microsoft/Windows-driver-samples/hid/hclient/README.md

 ---
 topic: sample
-description: Demonstrates how to write a user-mode client application that communicates with HID devices.
+description: "Demonstrates how to write a user-mode client application that communicates with HID devices."
 languages:
 - cpp
 products: